cityofaustin/Residential-Permitting/_project_steps/deck/apply.md

 ### 2. Plot Plan

 A plot plan is a drawing that shows your home’s current footprint and any existing structures on your property.
 The deck's plot plan must be drawn to scale by hand or on a computer.
 It can be prepared by you or a licensed professional.
 Use graph paper if you're drawing your plot plan by hand to make it easier to draw to scale.
-If applicable, include any power lines that run above your property.
+If applicable, include trees and power lines that run above your property.

 ### 3. Floor Plan